zeta1999/korali/docs/manual/using/basics.rst

 Korali Basics
 ***********************

-This document describes the basic concepts that make a Korali experiment.
-For a quick example of a Korali application, visit the :ref:`basic tutorials <basic-tutorials>` section.
+This document describes the basic concepts that make a Korali application.
+For a quick kickstart example, visit the :ref:`basic tutorials <basic-tutorials>` section.

 Creating a Korali Experiment
 ========================================